 The learning objectives of this course are as follows:

 The course is spread across a 6 week period and is bookended by an introductory week and a final week designed for the marketing project and finishing off any of the content you may have fallen behind on.
 In between there are 4 weeks where you will be required to consume a range of content and complete a variety of projects designed to compliment the theoretical based learning.

 There are only two live sessions.
-A zoom call on Monday 12th April and on Friday 21st May.
+A zoom call on Monday 14th June and Friday 23rd July.

 Module 1: Introductory Week and Onboarding.

 Week 2: 21st June to 27th June

 Module 2: Overview of Implant Planning.